TiiaAurora/tiiawrote/src/content/posts/ferdinand.md

 My stop is next.
 I stand up, give Ferdinand one last look, and leave the bus.
 The murmuring and the muffled sounds from countless headphones fade away.

-Just five more minutes, and I’ll be home.
+Just five more minutes, and I'll be home.